You Probably Experience More Oxidative Stress In the Summer: Here's Why & What To Do

 Oxidative stress is a fancy phrase that explains what happens in the body when free radical damage is in overdrive.
 If you really want a full explainer, check out our guide to oxidative stress, but we'll give you a short explanation of what happens.

-Oxidative stress starts with molecules called free radicals.
+Oxidative stress starts with molecules called free radicals1.
 They're created as byproducts of exposure to sources like UV damage and air pollution (among other things, but these two are most prominent in the summer).
-Your body can fight these free radicals on their own, but if there's too many, that's when issues arise: Excess free radicals can damage cellular structures, including DNA and cell membranes.
+Your body can fight these free radicals on their own, but if there's too many, that's when issues arise: Excess free radicals can damage cellular structures, including DNA and cell membranes2.
 (Read: premature aging.)
 And if your body's production of free radicals surpasses its ability to control them, the result is oxidative stress.

 Since increased outdoor time in the summer usually means more sun and pollution exposure, you increase your risk of entering oxidative stress.